elizagamedev/mujmap/README.md

 mujmap from that directory, or from another directory pointing to it with the `-C` option.
 Check `mujmap --help` for more options.

+## Quirks
+-   If you change any of the "tag" options in the config file *after* you already have a working setup, be sure to heed the warning in the example config file and follow the instructions!
+-   No matter how old the change, any messages changed in the local database in-between syncs will overwrite remote changes.
+This is due to an API limitation, described in more detail in the [Behavior](#behavior) section.
+-   This software probably doesn't work on Windows.
+I have no evidence of this being the case, it's just a hunch.
+Please prove me wrong.

 ## Behavior
 TL;DR: mujmap downloads new mail files, merges changes locally, preferring local changes in the event of a conflict, and then pushes changes to the remote.